carmoyma/carmoyma/README.md

 ## Projects I’m proud of
 - **[Itinerum](https://github.com/carmoyma/Itinerum-TFG)** – Search, plan, and save custom itineraries in Málaga
+- **[Hyrule Compendium](https://github.com/carmoyma/Hyrule-compendium)** – Browse weapons, enemies, creatures, and equipment from *The Legend of Zelda: Breath of the Wild*, with stats and filters
 ---

 ## What I’m learning right now